subhamks007/EAS-503-mkZia/week14/readme.md

 # Week 14 Machine Learning with Python

 ## Lecture
-- Presentation Expections
+- Presentation Expectations
 - Machine Learning with Python

+## General Machine Learning Concept
+- Simplified: in machine learning, a computer is trained to classify new data.
+Think of it as an input-output device that takes in a number of inputs, and based on the pattern of these inputs, determine the most likely class associated with that data.
+There two main types of learning strategies.
+1) Supervised learning where you train the machine using data for which the correct class is known.
+2) Unsupervised learning where the classifier itself tries to find patterns within the input data itself.
+(Biosignal and Medical Image Processing John Semmlow)

 ## General Outline of Machine Learning

-- Loading Data
+1. Loading Data
   - Load toy data included in sklearn
   - Download published/annotated data from online
   - Generate data with specific statistics to learn how algorithms work
-- Preprocessing Data
+2. Preprocessing Data
   - Make data zero mean
   - Make data unit variance
   - Fix range of values
   - Deal with missing values
   - Map text labels to integer labels (if applicable)
-- Dimensionality Reduction of data
+3. Dimensionality Reduction of data
   - If you use too many features and do not have enough samples, you could over fit.
   - So you have to choose the most discriminating few features
-- Applying algorithms
+4. Applying algorithms
   - Labeled Data - Supervised
   - Non-labeled Data - Unsupervised
-- Evaluation
+5. Evaluation
   - Receiver Operator Curve
     - Sensitivity
     - Specificity